 This is difficult in Lightroom Classic unless you invest lots of time trying to emulate the look created by old processes.
 But the good news is that the B&W Effects plugin from Topaz Labs makes it easy.

 What is B&W Effects?

 B&W Effects is a plugin from Topaz Labs that converts color photos to black and white.
-It works with Lightroom, Photoshop CC and Photoshop Elements on both Windows and Mac platforms.
+It works with Lightroom Classic, Photoshop and Photoshop Elements on both Windows and Mac platforms.

 Topaz’s goal was to create a black and white plugin that would change the way photographers see and process black and white images, allowing you to “apply detailed, stylized, and HDR-like effects, as well as apply historically accurate black and white looks.”

 Unfortunately, you can no longer buy Black & White Effects 2.
 But you should still be able to use it if you already own it.

 If you’ve never used a plugin, you may be wondering why you might need one for black and white conversions.
 The answer is that plugins like B&W Effects extend the functionality of Lightroom and Photoshop by giving you more control over tonal values, powerful tools for emphasizing texture and, particularly in the case of B&W Effects, the ability to emulate antique photographic processes.